Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 it has a return type that is defined automatically trough it's return statements ( that must all return the same type ).
 If there is a need to return a base construct trough different derived constructs upcasting must be used trough the as keyword ( it can return null, caller has the responsability of null checking )

+if the effect is not defined ( abstract like function ) a return type must be defined, the compiler needs to know what inputs and return type the function has.

 to call a function the parenthesis operator is used `(identifier1: value1, identifier2: value2)` where identifier is one of the function input identifiers defined in the function definition and value is the value that will be passed to the function call for that specific input identifier.